 The 2016 approved principles conclude the cash-in-lieu program which had been in place for several decades.
 Its main objective was to provide shared, public parking for all downtown users.
 Shared, public parking can be made available outside of the business day, supporting cultural, recreational and retail uses after business hours.
 As a result of this program, over 4,500 shared parking spaces have been constructed in cash-in-lieu built facilities since 1979.
 This, coupled with roughly 2,800 on-street spaces, will continue to provide roughly 7,300 public parking stalls in the downtown.
 It is felt that this supply of public parking is sufficient to meet evening and weekend parking demand.
-It is expected the final cash-in-lieu facility, which will exhaust all the funds that have been collected under the cash-in-lieu program, will be built in the East Village by 2020 and will further contribute to serving this demand.
+The final cash-in-lieu facility, Platform Parkade in East Village, exhausted all remaining funds that have been collected under the cash-in-lieu program.
 The existing inventory of stalls built with cash-in-lieu funds will be maintained in the downtown to serve retail, art and cultural consumers and fulfill the previous cash-in-lieu commitments.
 This will be achieved through maintenance of existing facilities or construction of replacement facilities in alternate locations in the downtown.

-With the conclusion of the cash-in-lieu program, the City will no longer be increasing the public off-street parking supply, the private sector is encouraged to improve the public access to their parking facilities.
-Encouraging the private supply improve access to their parking facilities to the public will improve the utilization of the private parking supply and the efficiency of the overall parking supply in downtown.
+With the conclusion of the cash-in-lieu program, The City is no longer increasing off-street public parking supply.
+The private sector is encouraged to improve the public access to their parking facilities to improve utilization and the efficiency of the overall parking supply in downtown.
 New developments will be required to be designed to allow for easy public access afterhours.
 This will further support the supply of parking for all downtown users.
+Because of the conclusion of the cash-in-lieu program, Calgary Parking Authority's role was again transformed by the evolving parking landscape.
+In 2021, Council disestablished the CPA, fully integrating operations into The City, but the transformative work of the organization and the cash-in-lieu program continue to have a deep impact on Calgary's landscape.

-The parking requirements in the Land Use Bylaw will maintain the transit mode split goal in the long term.
-In the downtown, except for office and residential uses, uses located on the ground or second floor are not required to provide parking stalls.
+The Land Use Bylaw supports transit mode split and MDP goal in the long term by maintaining strict parking maximums.
+While the majority of parking rates in the Land Use Bylaw for commercial uses were removed in 2020, rates were retained for downtown districts to keep the well-established maximums in place.
 Since the downtown is the best-served multi-modal location in Calgary, combined with existing public parking supply, the level of parking in downtown for these uses is sufficient.
-As the parking rate for office uses is sufficient for meeting the long term transit mode split goals, it is recommended to retain the current bylawed rate of one parking stall per 140 square meters of gross usable floor area as the primary tool to manage congestion mitigation in the downtown and inner city communities.
+As the parking rate for office uses is sufficient for meeting the long term transit mode split goals, it is recommended to retain the current bylawed rate of one parking stall per 140 square meters of gross usable floor area as a primary tool to manage congestion in the downtown and inner city communities.